clintonmicallef/.support-sql-procedures/README.md

 git pull https://0518c76da1808fe52255329f0d020aa39346b5d5@github.com/lukaszhanusik/SupportSQL.git
 ```

 ## Verify repository

-1. In the **Terminal**, run the command to check if the repository files have been downloaded:
+1. In the **Terminal**, run the command below to check if the repository has been created locally:

 ```
 ls -lrt ~/.trustly-support-sql